 - Block UV rays from your interior protecting your upholstered furniture from fading

-- Reduced noise from traffic and neighbours
+- Reduced noise from traffic and neighbors

 - Increased value of your home by as much as $8,000